mrehkopf/vcs/docs/user-manual/README.md

 ## Building the manual

 As noted above, the VCS user's manual has been made using dokki, a framework for creating HTML documentation with Markdown.
-The manual needs to be built before it can be viewed.
+The manual needs to be built before it can be viewed properly.

 To build the manual: